VersLugia/ClassBroadcastReborn/README.md

 # ClassBcReborn v1.1.0
-Send bc or hint to every class on spawn
+Send bc, hint or report window to every class on spawn

 `required Exiled 4.0`